os-cloud/openstack-ansible-os_zaqar/README.md

 ## Dependencies

-This role relies on two roles from the OpenStack Ansible project: openrc and pip_lock_down which will need to be symlinked or otherwise made available in a way that allows Ansible to locate them.
+This role relies on three roles from the OpenStack Ansible project: memcached, openrc, and pip_lock_down which will need to be symlinked or otherwise made available in a way that allows Ansible to locate them.

 ## Example Playbook